-About five miles from the center of Santiago de Cuba stands the most complete and best-preserved example of Spanish-American military architecture, the Morro Castle.
-It’s official name is El Castillo de San Pedro de la Roca, but locals just refer to it as “El Morro.”
+About five miles from the center of Santiago de Cuba stands the most complete and best-preserved example of Spanish-American military architecture, El Morro Fortress.
+Its official name is El Castillo de San Pedro de la Roca, but locals just refer to it as “El Morro.”

 GUARDING AGAINST PIRATES